 Here are some questions that have been asked frequently in the UML world are: What is a use case diagram?
 Why Use case diagram? or simply, Why use cases?.
 Some people don't know what use case is, while the rest under-estimated the usefulness of use cases in developing a good software product.
 Is use case diagram underrated?
 I hope you will find the answer when finished reading this article.

 So what is a use case diagram?
-A UML use case diagram is the primary form of system/software requirements for a new software program under developed.
-Use cases specify the expected behaviour (what), and not the exact method of making it happen (how).
-Use cases once specified can be denoted both textual and visual representation (such as UML).
-A key concept of use case modeling is that it helps us design a system from end user's perspective.
+A UML use case diagram is the primary form of system/software requirements for a new software program underdeveloped.
+Use cases specify the expected behavior (what), and not the exact method of making it happen (how).
+Use cases once specified can be denoted both textual and visual representation (i.e. use case diagram).
+A key concept of use case modeling is that it helps us design a system from the end user's perspective.
 It is an effective technique for communicating system behavior in the user's terms by specifying all externally visible system behavior.

 A use case diagram is usually simple.
 It does not show the detail of the use cases:

-The figure below shows the UML diagram hierarchy and the positioning of UML Use Case Diagram.
-As you can see, use case diagrams belong to the family of behavioural diagrams.
+The figure below shows the UML diagram hierarchy and the positioning of the UML Use Case Diagram.
+As you can see, use case diagrams belong to the family of behavioral diagrams.

 These days use case modeling is often associated with UML, although it has been introduced before UML existed.
 Its brief history is as follow:

-Use case diagrams are typically develop in early stage of development and people often apply use case modeling for the following purposes:
+Use case diagrams are typically developed in the early stage of development and people often apply use case modeling for the following purposes:

 A standard form of use case diagram is defined in the Unified Modeling Language as shown in the Use Case Diagram example below: